vincenthopf/CCAdvance/README.md

 SUPABASE_SERVICE_KEY=your_supabase_service_key
 ```

+### New Features in Latest Update

+#### **Dual LLM Provider Support**
+The server now supports using different LLM providers for different tasks:
+- **OpenAI** for embeddings: More cost-effective and reliable for embedding generation
+- **OpenRouter** for chat completions: Access to a wider variety of models with better pricing

+This separation allows you to optimize costs while maintaining flexibility in model selection.

+#### **Enhanced Rate Limit Handling**
+- Implements aggressive exponential backoff with up to 10 retry attempts
+- Base delay of 2 seconds with exponential increase up to 5 minutes
+- Never fails completely - always returns graceful fallbacks
+- Includes jitter to prevent thundering herd problems

+#### **Optimized Parallel Processing**
+- Reduced concurrent workers from 10 to 3 to avoid rate limits
+- Better stability when processing large documentation sites
+- Maintains performance while preventing API throttling

 ### RAG Strategy Options

 The Crawl4AI RAG MCP server supports four powerful RAG strategies that can be enabled independently:

 #### 1. **USE_CONTEXTUAL_EMBEDDINGS**
 When enabled, this strategy enhances each chunk's embedding with additional context from the entire document.
 The system passes both the full document and the specific chunk to an LLM (configured via `MODEL_CHOICE`) to generate enriched context that gets embedded alongside the chunk content.
+Now with robust rate limit handling to ensure reliable operation.

 - **When to use**: Enable this when you need high-precision retrieval where context matters, such as technical documentation where terms might have different meanings in different sections.
 - **Trade-offs**: Slower indexing due to LLM calls for each chunk, but significantly better retrieval accuracy.
-- **Cost**: Additional LLM API calls during indexing.
+- **Cost**: Additional LLM API calls during indexing (uses OpenRouter if configured).
+- **Enhancement**: Now includes aggressive retry logic to handle rate limits gracefully.

 #### 2. **USE_HYBRID_SEARCH**
 Combines traditional keyword search with semantic vector search to provide more comprehensive results.
 The system performs both searches in parallel and intelligently merges results, prioritizing documents that appear in both result sets.